Roly5573/Advice-Project/README.md

 ## Description

 The site consists of one fully responsive continuous scrolling page, divided into sections, starting with an animated Header image, including the navigation section with a dropdown.
 This is followed by the main body with advice contacts features, including a short embedded video.
-Finally closing with a responsive contact form, and footer section consisting of web and social media links.
+Finally closing with a responsive contact form, and footer section consisting of general advice and social media links.

 ## Design